a-h/nix-airgapped-copy/README.md

 ### flake-import-build

+The import script demonstrates how to import the flake's inputs and build the flake.

 ```bash
 docker run --network none --rm -v $PWD:/code:Z -w '/code' --entrypoint="/code/import.sh" nixpkgs-offline
 ```

 ### docker-run

+To run through the steps manually, we can use the following commands.

-Inside the Docker container, we have no Internet connection, but we have mounted the export from the non-airgapped machine.
+Inside the Docker container, we have no Internet connection, but we have mounted the export from the non-airgapped machine to `/code/nix-export`.

 First, we need to import all the Nix store paths with: